StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Over the next 2 months I'm planning to update StatisticalRethinking.jl to reflect the changes in the 2nd edition of the book.
 At the same time (but this will likely take longer) I'll also expand coverage of chapters 5 and beyond.

-Version 0.9.0 introduced model simulations based on DynamicHMC, e.g. the nice explanation of HMC (and NUTS) in chapter 9.

-In version 1.0 I plan to switch to predominantly use DynamicHMC but I'm still experimenting with a useful replacement for quap().

-StanModels will be updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).

-Documentation will also change substantially.
+Documentation will change substantially.
 I no longer plan to generate and store notebook (and chapter) versions as part of the documentation.

-At the meantime time, Chris Fisher has made tremendous progress with MCMCBenchmarks.jl, which compares three NUTS mcmc options.

 ## Introduction